Medicare For All

 What Queen Is Fighting For!

 - Elimination of Fees: With copays, deductibles, and premiums health care has become a financial burden on singles and families.

 - Expansion of Coverages: Americans with health insurance still struggle with getting the proper care they needed.
 Mental health, dental, vision, reproduction, long term care, and outpatient services are coverages that many Americans need but are either denied, limited, or they cannot simple afford it.

 - Prescription Drug Prices Lowered: Americans are paying outrageous prices for prescription drugs because of our government and it is time to demand that the pharmaceutical industry come back to the table with a new plan for Americans that includes price relief on prescription drugs.

 - Maternal Health: The maternal death ratio for Black women (37.1 per 100,000 pregnancies) is 2.5 times the ratio for white women (14.7) and three times the ratio for Hispanic women (11.8).
 This is immoral and political failure.
 This is due to the lack of quality of health care provided and systematic racism.
-The focus on improving maternity care in hospitals has had consequences, for example by diminishing the importance of community-based care and overlooking persistent racial and ethnic disparities.
-Medicare For All will tackle both racial and gender disparities in OUR health care system.
+Medicare For All will tackle both racial and gender disparities in our health care system.